🎮

 Every handheld makes tradeoffs somewhere, even when the spreadsheet leaves them unstated.
 Good buying advice is not about pretending the downsides do not exist; it is about deciding whether the downsides land in the part of the experience you personally care about.

 Abxylute One Pro is best framed as a machine for shoppers who want a focused retro machine with a clear role.
-The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.
+That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 13 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.